jimmyreturnz/itTAInanKOtodesuka/README.md

 # tAIkoMapper

+Warning: this project is still WIP, as of now, github is used to update the codebase when needed only.

 Generates osu!taiko charts from audio, with controllable difficulty and style.

 A latent diffusion model in the shape of MuG-Diffusion, adapted for taiko: a